Policy

 Traveler – Any person traveling on official state business for an agency or political subdivision.
 This definition includes employees, non-employees, board members, elected officials, vendors, volunteers, grant recipients, and award beneficiaries.

 Travel request – The general term for asking permission to travel for state business.
 In Concur, the state’s travel software, travelers add their expected expenses to a request.
-Travelers who cannot use Concur use form FI 5.
+Travelers who can’t use Concur use form FI 5: Travel request.

 Policy

-A – Approval of personal vehicles
+A – Agencies may approve the use of personal vehicles

 1 – Agencies may approve the use of personal vehicles for state business but should use state fleet vehicles or rental vehicles when possible to reduce personal liability risk and mileage reimbursements for personal vehicles.

-C – Driving through neighboring states
+C – Travelers may drive through neighboring states

 D – Reimbursement for mileage

-2 – Travelers are reimbursed for driving to and from the airport.
+5 – Travelers are reimbursed for driving to and from the airport.

-2a – Travelers who are driven to the airport by a friend or family member are reimbursed for 2 round trips to and from the airport.
+5a – Travelers who are driven to the airport by a friend or family member are reimbursed for 2 round trips to and from the airport.

 E – Damage to a personal vehicle